Why Are Houses in Vietnam Narrow and Long?

 houses in Hoi An Vietnam

-A typical thin building in HCMC, Vietnam | ©Peter Addor/flickr
+A thin building in Vietnam

 At the same time, almost everyone wants a house facing the street to facilitate travel and business.
 Thus, land and house prices have kept going up; typically, the price increases in proportion to the width of the facade.

-Therefore, people often divide the land into small pieces to have a lower price, better suited to the income of most of the Vietnamese people.
+Therefore, people often divide the land into small pieces for a lower price, which is better suited to the income of most Vietnamese people.
+This second factor contributes to the creation of a series of unique flat houses, which are found only in Vietnam.

 Most owners use the first floor of the houses for business, trade, or lease.
 Family members live in the back and from the second floor up.
 So almost everywhere on the streets of big cities, you will find small shops right in front of the narrow buildings.